The Power of Vanilla Flavors

-Take a look in nearly any local bakery, supermarket freezer section, or even your own kitchen pantry, and there is one flavor that can be seen spanning across all of these areas: vanilla.
+Take a look in nearly any local bakery, supermarket freezer section, or even your own kitchen pantry, and there’s one flavor that can be seen spanning across all of these areas: vanilla.

 Since its introduction from Mexico to the world around 500 years ago, vanilla has become one of the most iconic and essential flavors ever.

 Unsurprisingly, today, it continues to be one of the most popular flavors worldwide.
-From Ice cream and yogurt to cakes and cosmetics, vanilla is estimated to be used in over 18,000 different products
+From Ice cream and yogurt to cupcakes, cheesecake, and cosmetics, vanilla is estimated to be used in over 18,000 different products

-On top of being one of the most popular flavors, it’s also one of the most expensive.
-Requiring strict climate conditions, an extremely labor-intensive manual pollination process, and an average of three years for a single plantation to mature, vanilla is often ranked as the second most expensive spice in the world, behind only saffron.
+Vanilla is one of the most popular flavors and also one of the most expensive.
+It requires strict climate conditions, an extremely labor-intensive manual pollination process, and an average of three years for a single plantation to mature, making it often ranked the second most expensive spice in the world, behind only saffron.

 Unphased by this, the overall vanilla market in the US alone is projected to grow from $1.435 billion in 2021 to $1.956 billion by 2028, at a CAGR of 4.5%.
 Adding to this, a separate report found that the global vanilla extract market is projected to grow from $4.94 billion in 2022 to $6.29 billion by 2029, at a CAGR of 3.52% over that period.